Denny’s Oral History

-Denny was probably the 1st guitarist-bandleader in Britain.
-Playing with Lonnie Donegan at beginning of Donegan’s hit-making career; Denny’s use of electric guitar in skiffle music; discusses tabloid campaign against Donegan.
+Denny was probably the 1st Guitarist-bandleader in Britain.
+Playing with Lonnie Donegan at beginning of Donegan’s hit-making career; Denny’s use of Electric Guitar in skiffle music; discusses tabloid campaign against Donegan.
 He openly discusses his alcoholism, and the fellow alcoholics he played with; has now been teetotal for more than 30 years.
-More about session work, and growing fame in Donegan’s band; long anecdotes about showbiz stunts and performances.
+More about Session work, and growing fame in Donegan’s band; long anecdotes about showbiz stunts and performances.
 Denny’s wife and family in Bingley at this time; birth of their 1st son; Denny commuted to gigs and sessions in London every day; brief details of his relationship with Donegan – worked with him off and on until late 1970s.

-Denny becomes indifferent to showbiz; didn’t occur to him that the relationship with Donegan could make him famous in his own right; also, Denny’s guitar style was more complex than was common in skiffle music.
-Talks briefly about work with Digby Fairweather in Voyage band during the 80s.
+Denny becomes indifferent to Showbiz; didn’t occur to him that the relationship with Donegan could make him famous in his own right; also, Denny’s Guitar style was more complex than was common in Skiffle music.
+Talks briefly about work with Digby Fairweather in Voyage Band during the 80s.
 Plays with Donegan again 60/61.
 Session work for Dusty Springfield, Tom Jones, etc. Mohammed Ali novelty record anecdote.
-Session director for Pop Hits records – cover-versions of hit singles.
+Session Director for Pop Hits records – cover-versions of hit singles.

-Discusses arrival of Al Jennings Band from the Caribbean in 1949 which included Lauderic Caton Guitarist – DW had just begun to listen to records outside American and British jazz, and liked the soloists.
-DW recounts meeting Django Reinhart in 1946, through Stefane Grapelli; Reinhardt’s attitude to his “copyists”.
+Discusses arrival of Al Jennings Band from the Caribbean in 1949 which included Lauderic Caton Guitarist – DW had just begun to listen to records outside American and British Jazz and liked the soloists.
+DW recounts meeting Django Reinhart in 1946, through Stephane Grapelli; Reinhardt’s attitude to his “copyists”.
 The Big Bands of the immediate post-war era, and DW’s experiences of “sitting-in” as a guest player; DW’s favourite guitarists of that era.
 Very few jazz guitarists around London at that time – DW and the few others got all the session work.
 DW’s rare ‘vocal’ work.
 The attitude of older musicians to young players at that time; being ignored and sometimes resented; anecdote about the young Johnny Dankworth.
 Session work – difficulty of playing arrangements written by people who clearly didn’t understand guitar.

 Pop session work, continued – writing pop band arrangements of classical music; DW arranging and playing an album a month of budget cover versions for Music for Pleasure series and Rediffusion label.
 Playing the folk clubs at end of jazz club era; attends Cambridge Folk Festival with violinist Stefane Grappelli, near riot.
 Anecdote about Mohammed Ali novelty album – due for release at end of Rumble in the Jungle; DW wrote the arrangements, the session time was booked, but it fell apart.
-DW then discovers he is a diabetic, and has to stop working for 6 months.
-Broadcast performances.
+DW then discovers he is a diabetic and has to stop working for 6 months.
+Broadcast Performances.
 Velvet band of late 70s and 80s – formed from a studio session band DW had built up for Music for Pleasure label.
 His long series of reminiscences about Stefane Grappelli.

 Available only from Selmer.
 Introduced 1953/4 and withdrawn in 1969.
 This was the ‘top of the range’ model (excepting the rare Hofner Golden).

+Beginning life as an Acoustic – an Electric Model was introduced in 1957 followed by a Thinline Electric Model in 1959.
+The large ‘frondose’ Headstock characterises the Model though this was changed to a standard Hofner Headstock in 1963.
+It had a 17.5″ lower bout size changing to 18″ in 1963.
 The ‘Lyre‘ tailpiece was used until 1963 and it was then fitted with the ‘Escutcheon’ type.
-Solid or laminated carved spruce tops were used, with quality birds eye maple for the back and sides.
+Solid or laminated carved spruce tops were used, with quality Birdseye Maple for the back & sides.